 - "Retrieval Request" means a request for information by a Cardholder or Card Network relating to a claim or complaint concerning a Transaction.

-- "Security Standards" means all rules, regulations, standards, or guidelines adopted or required by the Card Networks or the Payment Card Industry Security Standards Council relating to privacy, data security, and the safeguarding, disclosure, and handling of Card Information, including, without limitation, PCI DSS, Visa's Cardholder Information Security Program (CISP), Discover's Information Security & Compliance Program (DISC), American Express's Data Security Operating Policy, MasterCard's Site Data Protection Program (SDP), Visa's Payment Application Best Practices , the Payment Card Industry's Payment Application Data Security Standard, MasterCard's POS Terminal Security program, and the Payment Card Industry PIN Transmission Security program, in each case as they may be amended from time to time.
-Merchant may find the PCI-DSS requirements at https://www.pcisecuritystandards.org/security_standards/index.php.
-Merchant may find details on CISP at http://usa.visa.com/merchants/protect-your-business/index.jsp.
-Merchant may find details of the DISC program at http://www.discovernetwork.com/fraudsecurity/disc.html.
-Merchant may find the American Express Data Security at www.americanexpress.com/dsr.
-Merchant may find details of the SDP program at https://www.mastercard.us/en-us/merchants/safety-security/security-recommendations/site-data-protection-PCI.html.
+- "Security Standards" means all rules, regulations, standards, or guidelines adopted or required by the Card Networks or the Payment Card Industry Security Standards Council relating to privacy, data security, and the safeguarding, disclosure, and handling of Card Information, including, without limitation, PCI DSS, Visa's Cardholder Information Security Program (CISP), Discover's Information Security & Compliance Program (DISC), American Express's Data Security Operating Policy, MasterCard's 13 Merchant eSolutions, Inc. WF 10032016 Site Data Protection Program (SDP), Visa's Payment Application Best Practices, the Payment Card Industry's Payment Application Data Security Standard, MasterCard's POS Terminal Security program, and the Payment Card Industry PIN Transmission Security program, in each case as they may be amended from time to time.
+Merchant may find the PCI-DSS requirements at https://www.pcisecuritystandards.org/security_standards/index.php Merchant may find details on CISP at https://usa.visa.com/partner-withus/pci-dss-compliance-information.html#1 Merchant may find details of the DISC program at http://www.discovernetwork.com/fraudsecurity/disc.html Merchant may find the American Express Data Security Requirements at www.americanexpress.com/dsr Merchant may find details of the SDP program at https://www.mastercard.us/en-us/merchants/safety-security/securityrecommendations/site-data-protection-PCI.html

 - "Stored Value Card" means a stored value Card, gift Card, or loyalty Card issued by or on behalf of Merchant.